Skip to main content

 What is Academic Probation?

-• If you fail to clear probation after completing 4.0 credits, you may be required to withdraw from the university.
+• If you fail to clear probation you will be Required to Withdraw from the university.

 How Do I Clear Probation?